 After printing off and collating all of my pages in the order I preferred, I took everything to my local office supply store to have my planner bound.

 For around $6 I had it covered in clear plastic (front and back), and bound in a copper metal coil.

 Binding your planner will protect it, extending its life, and offers a professional, beautiful finish at a low cost.

 - If you’re using the Day Planner sheets, you might like to make a teacher planner for each term.
 Some companies who provide binding services will only bind a limited quantity of paper.
 This also saves you lugging around a thick planner, and gives you flexibility should you decide to make changes throughout the year.

 - Some of our clever members use the planning sheets digitally, by downloading them to their devices and using a stylus to write in their information and planning.

 - Day Planners make really great substitute teacher instruction sheets!
 Print off some sets to have on hand in case you need to take time away.

 - Keep a separate plastic sleeve of Assessment Trackers (pre-filled with your students’ names) to use as class lists.
-These come in super handy on excursion clipboards, for permission slip return tracking and as makeshift attendance lists when a substitute teacher visits.
+These come in super handy on field trip clipboards, for permission slip return tracking, and as makeshift attendance lists when a substitute teacher visits.